kitlith/powerslaves/README.md

 _Taking Powersaves as a slave to your will._
 (Name courtesy of Normmatt)

-# IF YOU WANT SOMETHING THAT WORKS, GO TO THE MASTER BRANCH

 ## What is this?
 It's a little thing.
 Datel's Powersaves can do more than just reading and writing save files, but they won't tell you that.

-At the moment, this is just a small library that abstracts away having to deal with hidapi.
-It also doesn't work.
-Again.
-If you want to see something that works, go look at the application in the master branch.
-It also has a couple of examples that use the API, but again, doesn't work because something is borked.

-Once this works, this could be useful to anyone who wants to communicate with a DS or 3DS cartridge.
-Personally, a good example of this is ak2itool in the examples directory.
+At the moment, this is just a small library that abstracts away having to deal with hidapi, aong with a few examples that use the API.
+This could be useful to anyone who wants to communicate with a DS or 3DS cartridge.
+Personally, a good usecase of this can be seen in the ak2itool example.

 This is licenced under the MIT licence, contained in LICENCE.

-### Why Bother?
+### Why bother?
-I have had (and am still having) many issues implementing this.
+I have had some issues implementing this.
 Some were stupid mistakes.
-I'd like to save other people trouble next time they want to do something similar.
+I'd like to save other people trouble in case they want to do anything similar.

+~~I've also never made a library before, so, experience?~~

 ### TODO
  - Make absolutely sure this is cross platform.
 This was developed and tested